 Location and Route Finding

-This route is a circular walk from Southam, to the North of Cheltenham, and there are a couple of places you can start and finish.
+This is a four-ish-mile circular walk from Southam, to the North of Cheltenham, and there are a couple of places you can start and finish.
 If you want to start at the top of the hill and go down and then up, you can park in the Quarry Car Park on Cleeve Hill itself – turn off the B4632 at the summit of Cleeve Hill, signposted to Cleeve Hill Golf Club, go all the way up the lane, over the cattle grid and bear left to the parking area (grid reference SO989272, nearest postcode GL52 3PW).
-[Please note that this car park is currently closed due to lock down but there is pedestrian access.]
 If you want to start at the bottom of the hill and go up and then down, which is my preference, then there is a layby at on the B4632 at Southam close to the entrance of Ellenborough Park Hotel (which is an excellent place for afternoon tea) with space for several cars (grid reference SO973254).

 As this was a route I discovered and walked several times during lock down, this isn’t the exact route I have been walking – you’ll not find my front door anywhere along the black line in the map screenshot, but I am very fortunate to call this walk very local and it’s just one of the loops that have helped to keep me (nearly) sane in these very strange times.
 Let me talk you through the route from the village of Southam.